 One of the most famous trekking programmes is the Sar Pass Trek, which is an annual event for the YHAI and happens in May.
 Another extremely useful listing on their website mentions their 2015 calendar for treks and events here!
 They also hold a trek known as the Saurkundi Pass Trek, which is also popular amongst people interested in trekking and adventure activities.

 You could join a bunch of other trekking enthusiasts and YHAI patrons on one of these treks.
-Brilliant deal – burn substantial calories, a few scratches to show off back at home, make a few new friends, a million mesmerizing memories and a longing to come back!
+A brilliant deal – burn substantial calories, a few scratches to show off back at home, make a few new friends, a million mesmerizing memories and a longing to come back!
 Most of the YHAI programmes are very popular amongst the youth.
 They aid in promoting leadership skills among the youth also help in but in building and developing in them a sense of togetherness, national integration and concern about social. environmental and developmental issues.